topology-tool-kit/ttk/doc/DEVELOPER_EXPERIENCE.md

 The `LD_PRELOAD` environment variable should be set to preload the ASan libraries at run-time.

-The Address Sanitizer really shines in conjuction with GDB.
+The Address Sanitizer really shines in conjunction with GDB.
 With those lines in `$HOME/.gdbinit`:

 ```
 set environment ASAN_OPTIONS=abort_on_error=1:detect_leaks=0